 Disclosure: this blog post may contain affiliate links.
 As an Amazon Associate we earn from qualifying purchases.

 Now, there's a HUGE amount of information in there, and I don't expect anyone to absorb it all with just a quick glance, so it will take you quite a bit of study time to get to grips with it all.
+This is why most people get confused when they dip their toes into the hypothesis testing world!

 We have an exclusive video course dedicated to teaching all of this in The Hive, but for now, let's have a look at the wheel to see how to 'read' it.